 The Livermore Computing Center recognizes that our user's work can be seriously impacted by the unavailability of systems and services.
 Unfortunately, some amount of interruption in service is unavoidable.
 The Center strives to minimize user disruption caused by scheduled interruptions for repairs, updates, installation of new equipment, troubleshooting, or preventive maintenance.
 We therefore observe the following guidelines in scheduling these events:

-• We will do modifications on a Friday/Monday if there is a high probability of correcting an existing emergency situation or there is a high probability of preventing such a situation from occurring during the weekend or holiday.
+- We will do other modifications on a Friday/Monday if there is a high probability of correcting an existing emergency situation or there is a high probability of preventing such a situation from occurring during the weekend or holiday.

 Please note that sometimes an urgent problem or the threat of a failure requires that we take action quickly.
 This may preclude the scheduling options and advance notice described above.